-Her legal specializations lay in environmental law, human rights, public international law, EU regulatory law, international arbitration, intellectual property, commercial litigation and corporate social responsibility.
+Her legal specializations lay in ESG, environmental law, human rights, public international law, EU regulatory law, international arbitration, intellectual property, commercial litigation and corporate social responsibility.
 Christine also has a fair amount of experience with the negotiation and drafting of contracts protecting IP rights.

 Christine has lived in 5 countries and is experienced in leading diverse and intercultural teams.
 She has experience in leading both large legal teams and smaller mixed teams.
 As Christine has founded three companies of her own, she knows what it means to be a young entrepreneur.
 Moreover, Christine has worked closely with a number of young social enterprises and start-ups.
 She has experiences working in various different capacities as a lawyer and a jurist.
 (She has worked as an associate at a large law firm, as a legal counsel, and as a freelance jurist.)

 Christine started coming up with stories long before she learned to write.
 In school, Christine loved to write short stories and poems and she continues to do so.
 In University, she slammed poetry at spoken word events and she regularly published short stories in a student magazine.
 Be it creative writing, academic writing or legal drafting, Christine loves everything related to writing!

 Christine regularly writes a column called "The E-Waste Column" on LinkedIn and she also writes her own blog on her travels along the Weser River in the north of Germany.
 She is currently working on two poetry collections and a short story collection of her own.
 She is also collaborating on a series of children's books.
 As a freelancer, she writes short stories, poetry, and articles.